DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pImmediateContext->BuildBLAS(Attribs);
 ```

+Note that `GeometryName` member of `BLASBuildTriangleData` struct instance must match
+the geomertry name used in `BLASTriangleDesc`.
+When BLAS contains multiple geometries, this
+is how the triangle data is mapped to the specific geomerty in the BLAS.

 Creating BLAS for procedural sphere is performed in a similar fashion.

 ### Creating Top-level Acceleration Structure

 Top-level acceleration structure represents the entire scene and consists of a multiple BLAS instances.
-To create a TLAS, we only need to specify the number of instances it will contain.
-Additional flags
+To create a TLAS, we only need to specify the number of instances it will contain:
-tell the system how the structure will be used by the application:
-`RAYTRACING_BUILD_AS_ALLOW_UPDATE` flag allows the TLAS to be updated after it has been created with different instance transformations;
-`RAYTRACING_BUILD_AS_PREFER_FAST_TRACE` flag allows GPU to make some optimization to improve ray tracing efficiency,
-for the price of extra build time.

 ```cpp
 TopLevelASDesc TLASDesc;